Exceptionally Large Fluctuations in Orientational Order: The Lessons of Large-Deviation Theory for Liquid Crystalline Systems: NUMERICAL RESULTS

 These differences become much more pronounced when we move closer to the isotropic/nematic phase boundary.
 Both two-dimensional (Fig. 5) and three-dimensional (Fig. 6) pre-transitional simulations now lead to order-parameter distributions that are fundamentally non-Gaussian (non-CLT), but the LDT predictions do a much better job of representing that non-Gaussian character, especially in the right-hand (large-fluctuation) tail of the distribution.
 A look at the respective free energies ($\ln{p(s)}$ curves) in these regions, (Fig. 7), highlights just how much more closely our large-deviation theory tracks the actual shape of the true $p(s)$ tail.

 It might be well at this point to remind the reader that we are, in some sense comparing simulation results with simulation results.
-Our LDT curves are not, and are not meant to be, ab initio statistical mechanical predictions; the theory curves do use some information extracted from simulation, specifically the values of the $\chi$ and $\eta$ (susceptibility and saturated-interaction-limit-correction-to-the-field) parameters.
+Our LDT curves are not, and are not meant to be, \textit{ab initio} statistical mechanical predictions; the theory curves unabashedly use some information extracted from simulation.
 However, the crucial feature is the way that our LDT formalism leverages that simulation information.
-Evaluating the $\chi$ and $\eta$ parameters relies mostly on information near the probability distribution maximum, but the theory nonetheless seems to be a reliable predictor of the low-probability large-fluctuation behavior seen in the distribution tails.
+Evaluating the $\chi$ and $\eta$ parameters relies mostly on information near the probability distribution maximum, but the theory nonetheless seems to be a reliable predictor of the low-probability large-fluctuation behavior seen in the distribution tails while simultaneously capturing the global shape of the overall distribution.

 That being said, we should also point out that there are limits to how large fluctuations can be and still be accommodated by the minimalist interpolation schemes proposed in this paper.
 If we venture closer still to the isotropic/nematic transition in three dimensions (Fig. 8), we find that for the $N$ values we simulate, a significant fraction of our configurations have sizeable order parameter values.
 That is, there is a significant presence of “pseudo-nematic domains.”
 The order parameter distribution this close to the transition converges very slowly to expected isotropic $s = 0$ delta function as $N$ increases, and neither the large-deviation nor CLT theories capture that slow convergence all that well.
 All we can say is that, even in this extreme case, our minimal large-deviation analysis continues to do noticeably better at predicting the large-fluctuation tails than the central-limit-theory does.